medvir/MinVar/README.md

 #### Citation

-MinVar has been introduced and validated in
+MinVar (version 1, HIV-1 support only) has been introduced and validated in
 Huber, Metzner _et al._, (2017) MinVar: A rapid and versatile tool for HIV-1
 drug resistance genotyping by deep sequencing _Journal of virological methods_ 240:7-13, [doi:10.1016/j.jviromet.2016.11.008](http://dx.doi.org/10.1016/j.jviromet.2016.11.008)